 - Vacuum/sweep/mop the floors at least once per week

 - Clean Bathrooms (tubs, showers, sinks, toilets)

 - Change bed sheets, including the comforter which tends to collect a lot of dust

 - Bath your pets frequently.
 If they shed, brush their hair daily, and clean their sleeping pad often.

 Keeping a cleaner home, and giving regular attention to your air conditioning system can improve your home’s indoor air quality making it a more comfortable living space in an uncomfortable time of year for many in Tampa Bay.
-Hopefully we shared some things you didn’t know before.
+Hopefully, we shared some things you didn’t know before.

 Post your thoughts!

-We’d love to hear how our tips have helped you cope this allergy season.
+We’d love to hear how our tips have helped you cope with this allergy season.
 Or, feel free to share some of the things you do to help you and your family beat the Florida summer heat and reduce the impact allergens have in your home.